Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Proofs

 \emph{(i) Stochastic description of the first phase:} the stochastic process used to model the first phase of the matching of the degree 1 vertices will be similar in spirit to the one used in \cite{brightwell2016greedy} to study the greedy algorithm.
 Here, we also keep track of the number of unpaired blocked half-edges in the random variable $B_t^{(n)}$.
 The other variables used to describe the process will be: the number $U_t^{(n)}$ of unpaired half-edges, the number $A_t^{(n)}$ of remaining degree 1 vertices to match and (for $k \in \mathbb{N}$) the number $\mu_t^{(n)}(k)$ of unexplored degree $k$ vertices.

 Then, at each time $t \geq 0$ the state of the process will be described by the infinite dimensional vector $(U_t^{(n)},A_t^{(n)},B_t^{(n)},\mu_t^{(n)}(2),\mu_t^{(n)}(3),...)$.
-The process in question evolves as follows: at each time $t \geq 0$ every degree 1 vertex in $A_t^{(n)}$ will have an exponential clock with rate $U_t^{(n)}/A_t^{(n)}$ (and, when $A_t^{(n)}=0$, we define the transition rate as $0$).
-Here we chose to fix the rates of the clocks in this way so as to simplify the differential equations of the hydrodynamic limit.
+The process in question evolves as follows: at each time $t \geq 0$ every degree 1 vertex in $A_t^{(n)}$ will have an exponential clock with rate $1$.
 When one of the clocks of some of these vertices rings, the vertex is removed from $A_t^{(n)}$ and its edge is uniformly paired to another unpaired edge.
-The state of vertex with the half-edge selected for the pairing is declared \emph{blocked} and its free half-edges are added to $B_t^{(n)}$.
-The process will go on until there are no more degree 1 vertices to pair.
-The process then transitions with rate $U_t^{(n)}$.
-Because it is defined by well-behaved transition rates, it is direct that the resulting process is Markovian. \\\\ \emph{(ii) Hydrodynamic limit for $U_t^{(n)}$ and $A_t^{(n)}$:} we will now establish the convergence of this process towards the solutions of a set of differential equations.
-Because the different limits for this two coordinates of the process follow very analogous reasoning, we will present them in parallel.
-For this, we will first find the drift associated to each one of the coordinates of the state vector:
+The state of the vertex with the half-edge selected for the pairing is declared \emph{blocked} and its unmatched half-edges are added to $B_t^{(n)}$.
+The process goes on until there are no more degree 1 vertices to be paired.
+Because it is defined by well-behaved transition rates, it is straightforward that the resulting process is Markovian.
+The stopping time in which the process finishes will be given by $T_1^{(n)} := \inf \{ t\geq0 : A_t^{(n)} = 0 \}$ and will be a.s. finite. \\\\ \emph{(ii) Convergence of the final values of the coordinates:}